stanle/madopt/README.md

 The python interface depends on [cython](http://cython.org/).
 Madopt can be complied for python 2 or 3 as long as the right cython version is present.
 To use the python interface it is not neccessary to install the C++ libraries, however they have to be build.
 To build and install the python module run the [setup](setup.py) file in the base path of madopt.
-For example after doing the build we run
+For example after doing the build run
 ```
 cd ..
 python setup.py install